 It was said that you may enter the hospital unwell, but you’ll surely leave there worse off.
 The public hospitals often had lines outside curving around the corner.
 Many medical facilities were abandoned for lack of doctors, Zombieland style.

 It was said that you may enter the hospital unwell, but you’ll surely leave there worse off.

 In an effort to afford cheap labor, the government struck a deal with Cuba in which we imported doctors.
 The Cuban government kept most of the doctor’s salaries, who were living in terrible, almost slave-like conditions.
 Many lawsuits were brought to the attention of the media, but the problem remained the same.
 The Brazilian government simply could not afford enough doctors for a country with a population of 200 million.

 The Unfortunate Reality

-Between corruption, mismanagement, and lack of funds, the reality of free healthcare was one faced by most countries who attempted the same: Low quality and scarce services, if any were offered at all.
+Between corruption, mismanagement, and lack of funds, the reality of free healthcare was one faced by most countries who have attempted the same: Low quality and scarce services, if any were offered at all.

 The reality of free healthcare was one faced by most countries who attempted the same: Low quality and scarce services (if any were offered at all).

-The Ones Who Make it Work
+The Ones Who Make It Work

 A few countries in Europe make it work, however, like Norway.
 These countries make it work due to a few reasons.
 One of them is the fact that they are very rich, and the wealth per capita is higher than anywhere else in the world, save for Saudi Oil-rich countries.
 Another critical factor is the rate of unemployment: Many contribute as much as they can to the government, and their taxes are high.
 The population is also well educated and earns more.